Dusty Deevers: Oklahoma Senate

 Deevers filed for the special election to fill John Montgomery's seat in the Oklahoma Senate after Montgomery resigned to serve as the president of the Lawton Chamber of Commerce.
 He faced Jennifer Ellis, JJ Francais, and Jean Hausheer in the Republican primary.
 During the primary, Deevers was targeted by negative ads from a "dark money" political action committee.
 He won the primary with 37% of the vote.
-(Note: Oklahoma law requires a candidate to receive a majority to win a party's nomination, except in special elections were the first round plurality winner gets the nomination.)
+(Note: Oklahoma law requires a candidate to receive a majority to win a party's nomination, except in special elections where the first round plurality winner gets the nomination.)
 He won the general election on December 12, 2023, defeating the Democratic nominee, former University of Oklahoma football player Larry Bush.
 The Oklahoman described his campaign as focusing on culture war issues.
 He was sworn in on December 20, 2023.

 In 2024, he authored a bill, cosponsored by Senator Warren Hamilton, "classifying abortion as homicide, which allows both doctors and mothers to be prosecuted."
 They could "face up to the death penalty if charged with first-degree murder, though the bill makes exceptions to save the life of the mother and for spontaneous miscarriages."
 It also "allows for wrongful death lawsuits on behalf of fetusus."

+Deevers ran for reelection to the Oklahoma Senate in 2026.
+He was challenged in the Republican primary, held on June 16, by Jean Hausheer, who he had also faced in the 2023 special primary, and by Curtis Erwin.
+He placed third, losing reelection, while Hausheer and Erwin advanced to a runoff.